-Mike Spencer holds the Presidential Term Professorship in Social Work and Director of Native Hawaiian, Pacific Islander, and Oceanic Affairs at the University of Washington Indigenous Wellness Research Institute (IWRI).
+Mike Spencer is a UW Presidential Term Professor in Social Work and the director of Native Hawaiian, Pacific Islander, and Oceanic Affairs at the University of Washington Indigenous Wellness Research Institute (IWRI).
 He received his Ph.D. from the University of Washington in Social Welfare ('96).
 Prior to his return to UW, Mike served as the Fedele F. Fauri Collegiate Professor of Social Work and Associate Dean for Educational Programs at the University of Michigan.
 He is of Native Hawaiian descent and is a graduate of the Kamehameha Schools (’83).

 His research examines health and wellness among Native Hawaiian and Pacific Islanders and is focused on interventions that promote health among Native Hawaiians through indigenous practices and values.
 Currently, his funded research examines the added benefit of integrating Native Hawaiian healers into primary care in Waimanalo, O’ahu.
 He also works with colleagues at the University of Hawai’i to promote food security and wellbeing through the use of backyard aquaponics systems in Waimanalo among Native Hawaiians.